jmdaweb/NVDARemoteServer/readme.md

 If you want to configure the service to run at system startup, run sudo NVDARemoteServer enable.
 Run sudo NVDARemoteServer disable to configure the service to start manually.

-The procedure to run the server on Windows is different.
-There is an executable in the dist folder that you can run to start the server in console mode.
-To stop, simply close the console window or kill the process.

-If you want to install the server as a system service, run service_manager.cmd as administrator and choose the right options on the displayed menu.
+If you want to install the server as a system service on Windows, run service_manager.cmd as administrator and choose the right options on the displayed menu.

 Run debug.cmd to start the server in debugging mode.